This post may contain affiliate links that I earn a small commission from at no cost to you. Please see my disclosure page for information.

 5. Explore Niche Interests

 Think about what you’re REALLY interested in.
 If you want to know more about the history of Skye, look beyond the famous castles and explore smaller, lesser-known historical ruins or ancient sites.
-You can find these on maps, by searching online or asking in museums.

 On Skye, there is the Museum of the Isles at Armadale, the Giant Angus MacAskill Museum in Dunvegan, the Skye Museum of Island Life in Kilmuir, and the Dinosaur Museum at Staffin, all of which have staff willing to speak to you about the history of Skye.